SBit-Project/sbit.dev/docs/Tools/sbit-ethjs-abi/user-guide.md

 sidebar_position: 2
 ---

-All information for developers using `SBit ethjs-abi` should consult this document.
+All information for developers using `Sbit ethjs-abi` should consult this document.

 ## Install